jupyter/dashboards_setup/dev_deploy/README.md

 This folder contains a recipe for local testing of the end-to-end workflow of writing notebooks, adding declarative widgets to them, laying them out as dashboards, bundling them for deployment, and viewing them on a dashboard server.
-By default, it uses stable releases of each component, but has the ability to replace most components with development snapshots either from PyPI/npm or local source trees.
+By default, it uses a stable releases for each component, but has the ability to replace most components with development snapshots either from PyPI/npm or local source trees.

 ## Prerequisites